acedev1/SwiftyBluetooth/README.md

 - Precise errors and guaranteed timeout for every Bluetooth operation
 - Will automatically connect to a CBPeripheral and attempt to discover the required BLE services and characteristics required for a read or write operation if necessary.
 - [Full documentation for all public interfaces](http://cocoadocs.org/docsets/SwiftyBluetooth/)

-## Version 2.0 update
-- Upgrade to Swift 5.0
-- Now use the standard `Swift.Result` type
-- Increase minimum deployment version to iOS 10+

 ## Usage
 The Library has 2 important class: